Merlin logo

 EVM-compatible

-Rollux uses an EVM-compatible virtual machine.
+The network uses an EVM-compatible virtual machine.
 The Ethereum Virtual Machine is software responsible for smart contract execution for a number of blockchains, namely the Ethereum Network.
-It uses Solidity/Vyper as its coding language, which is the dominant environment for smart contract execution in the cryptocurrency ecosystem.
-Rollux is EVM-compatible, which means that a developer from Ethereum would have less difficulty deploying their applications on Rollux compared to other execution environments.
+It uses Solidity/Vyper as its code and is the dominant environment for smart contract execution in the cryptocurrency ecosystem.

 Use Cases